Mixer Showers Explained: The Complete Guide

 What’s a Thermostatic Shower?

-A "thermostatic shower" is a type of mixer shower that has a built-in mechanism to maintain a constant water temperature.
-Instead of you having to fiddle with the hot and cold taps, the thermostatic valve adjusts the mix of hot and cold water automatically.
-It’s all about comfort and safety.
+A "thermostatic shower" is a kind of mixer shower with a built-in mechanism that helps maintain a constant water temperature.
+What this means is that you no longer have to adjust the hot and cold taps because the thermostatic valve does it automatically.
+It’s not just about comfort, but also safety.

 How Does a Thermostatic Shower Valve Work?